How Much Does It Cost to Install Laminate Flooring?

 However, if your old flooring is glued or nailed down, or if you have carpets, you will need to remove them.
 Hiring a professional for this service can cost anywhere from $50 to $70 per hour, totaling $400 to $600 for a full room as an estimate.

+Minor issues with the subfloor aren't a serious problem and can be corrected with repairs before you install new flooring.
 However, major issues like water damage or an uneven subfloor require replacement, which can cost anywhere from $1.50 to $7.00 per square foot.
+Even when you’re considering how much does it cost to replace laminate flooring, these additional subfloor replacement costs must be factored in.

 Before installing flooring, it's crucial to consider the cost of underlay.